 A New Model: Invite the Consumer

 The brands we partner with aren’t just verifying shoppers’ credentials.
-They’re using our platform to deliver personalized offers to consumer tribes in a way that respects their privacy.
+They’re using our platform to deliver personalized offers to consumer communities in a way that respects their privacy.

 The process is forthright and transparent.
 Brands create an offer for a group, and if members like it, they opt-in to receive it.
 And since these personalized programs are consent-based, they satisfy regulations like GDPR/CCPA and support the movement towards greater data dignity.

 This shift to “invited personalization” is a radical departure from its “uninvited” predecessor: combing through consumers’ data and leveraging what you find to intrude in their lives.

 Invited personalization is buyer-friendly, and it’s working.
 Research shows that 68% of consumers say gated, personalized offers are more appealing than traditional discounts, and 94% say they would take advantage of one.

 We call this approach identity marketing.
 Brands create personalized offers for consumer communities based on their deep-seated attributes, and consumers respond enthusiastically because they feel recognized and respected.

 Identity marketing is a game-changer, as it launches a more meaningful brand relationship.
 When consumers feel a personalized offer rewards them for who they are, they don’t just redeem it, they evangelize it.
 For example, 71% of teachers who receive a personalized offer would tell a colleague about it.